Ali Summit and Negro Industrial and Economic Union

 The Members of the NIEU

-The players who primarily organized the NIEU all came of age as during the Great Migration and experienced racism on and off the field, which shaped their worldviews and eventual political activism.
+The players who primarily organized the NIEU all came of age during the Great Migration and experienced racism on and off the field, which shaped their worldviews and eventual political activism.

 Jim Brown was born on February 17, 1936 in St. Simons Island, Georgia as the only child.
 Raised primarily by his mother and grandmother, his family moved to Manhasset, New York when he was eight years old.
 He recalled white folks in Manhasset as loving compared to the overt racism he encountered while playing football in Syracuse, New York.
 The folks around him constantly compared him to Marion Farris, a freshman quarterback who gained notoriety for forming relationships with White women on campus.
 In addition, the staff believed Brown engaged in the same behavior, but he didn’t.
-Their skeptical waned as Brown performed well on the field, and later the Browns drafted him in 1957 as the sixth overall pick.
+Their skepticism waned as Brown performed well on the field, and later the Browns drafted him in 1957 as the sixth overall pick.

-John Wooten was born on December 5, 1936 in Riverview, Texas, but the family moved to Carlsbad, New Mexico for better economic prospect when he was a young child.
-His father left the family in 1944, thus Wooten, his siblings, and mother found ways to make up for the financial lost.
+John Wooten was born on December 5, 1936 in Riverview, Texas, but the family moved to Carlsbad, New Mexico for better economic prospects when he was a young child.
+His father left the family in 1944, thus Wooten, his siblings, and mother found ways to make up for the financial loss.
 Even outside of the Jim Crow South, Black children in Carlsbad attended one school that housed 1st to 12th grades.
 Prior to Wooten attending high school, the community voted in favor of allowing Black students to attend the all-White high school in town.
 Wooten learned the power of having an opportunity.
 He later enrolled into the University of Colorado to remain close to home and encountered few incidents of racism there, but learned how his race restricted his ability to live and dine out where he pleased to go.

 Walter Beach III was born on January 31, 1933 in Pontiac, Michigan.
 He first learned of the violence White people were capable of doing on a family visit to Mounds, Illinois, a small town in the Southern part of the state.
 His cousin challenged a group of White boys to race Beach.
 Beach won the challenge, which led one of the white kids to respond, “Niggers should not be able to run faster than White people.”
 Beach responded with a punch and a “youthful scuffle’ ensued.
 Child play almost turned deadly when a mob searched for Beach later that same day.
 His cousins dressed him in his sister’s clothes and sneaked him away from the mob.